Myth: Covid vaccines are unsafe because they have been fast-tracked into production.

 Truth: COVID-19 vaccines will not cause you to test positive on your COVID-19 test.
 If your body develops an immune response, which is the goal of vaccination, there is a possibility that you may test positive on some antibody tests.
 Antibody tests indicate if you had a previous infection and that you may have some level of protection against the virus.

-Truth: People who have gotten sick with COVID-19 may still benefit from getting vaccinated.
+Truth: People who have been sick with COVID-19 may still benefit from getting vaccinated.
 Due to the severe health risks associated with COVID-19 and the fact that re-infection with COVID-19 is possible, people may be advised to get a COVID-19 vaccine even if they have been sick with COVID-19 before.

 Myth: There’s no point getting vaccinated if there’s still a chance that a vaccinated person can get COVID-19.